snpsuen/Kubeflow_quickstart/README.md

 In this example, the lab uses a [simple Pytorch notebook](artifact/Pytorch_RNN_LSTM_AT_example05.ipynb) in the artiface directory of this repo.
 It is adapted from a Pytorch script written by Adrian Tam to train an LSTM DL model to predict about the number of airline passengers in a time series [(see here)](https://machinelearningmastery.com/lstm-for-time-series-prediction-in-pytorch/).
 The notebook sample has been downloaded as [pytorch_rnn_lstm_at_example05.py](artifact/pytorch_rnn_lstm_at_example05.py).

+To reduce execution time, our sample Pytorch notebook only uses 100 epochs to train the LSTM model concerned, which is far from satisfactory.
+As the model is seriously undertrained, the end product will be deemed very rudimentary or impractical in the end.
+Neveretheless, our main focus here is about getting the scrip started and completed properly as a train job in a Kubeflow pipeline.

 #### 3. Containerize the python script in a docker

 Create a docker image based on python:3.13.5-slim-bookworm and install the packages pytorch, pandas and matplotlib overlay. <br>